ghacks Technology News

-I’m talking about the fact that the Bookmarks Toolbar in Firefox is always displayed.
+I'm talking about the fact that the Bookmarks Toolbar in Firefox is always displayed.
 It is possible to uncheck the toolbar which means that it is not shown which is not what I wanted to do of course.
-I was looking for a way to increase the space on the screen that the visited website would occupy while still keeping the Bookmarks Toolbar ready to be accessed.
+I was looking for a way to increase the space on the screen that the visited website would use while still keeping the Bookmarks Toolbar ready to be accessed whenever I needed to access it without having to enable it first.

 I found a way to hide the Bookmarks Toolbar in Firefox and activate it only if the mouse is hovered over the area where it would normally appear.
-This way it is possible to have more space available for displaying the website while still being able to access the Bookmarks Toolbar if needed.
+This way it is possible to have more space available for websites while access to the bookmarks toolbar is still possible by simply moving the mouse over its area.

 If you want to apply this Firefox tweak you do need to access the file userChrome.css which is located in the ‘chrome’ directory of the Firefox profile folder.
 Add the following two lines at the end of this file and restart Firefox afterwards: